yeates/yeates.github.io/index.md

 ---
 layout: homepage
 ---

 ## About Me

-I am a machine learning engineer at [Institute of Software Chinese Academy of Sciences](http://www.is.cas.cn), Beijing, where I work on deep learning, computer vision and reinforcement learning.
+Welcome to Yongsheng's home page.
+I am currently a assistant engineer at [Institute of Software Chinese Academy of Sciences](http://www.is.cas.cn), Beijing, where I work on deep learning, computer vision, and reinforcement learning.
 Before that, I received my M.S. in Computer Science from [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) under the guidance of Prof. Tiejian Luo.
-I did my bachelors at school of computer science, Southwest University of Science and Technology.
+I did my bachelor's in Computer Science (excellence program) at Southwest University of Science and Technology.

 ## Research Interests

-- **Computer Vision:** image inpainting,
-- **Reinforcement Learning:** model-based, ,
+An innate desire to teach machines human creativity infatuated me with computer vision.
+My current interests lie in green (light and efficient) image/video restoration and synthesis.

 ## Publications